 - Organ damage

 These injuries often require long-term medical care that can quickly exhaust available insurance coverage.
 But with an experienced Rhode Island injury lawyer, crash victims can focus on recovery while the law firm handles the rest.

 Our Providence motorcycle accident lawyers have helped numerous clients recover the compensation they needed to move forward with their lives.

 Get help today!
 Call Gemma Law at 401-467-2300 or tell us about the accident online, and we’ll contact you.

 Compensation Available to Victims

-Whether you find yourself with a sprained neck or a much more serious injury, it’s critical you understand what compensation may be available to you.
+Whether you find yourself with a sprained neck or a much more serious injury, you must understand what compensation may be available.

-At Gemma Law, our Rhode Island motorcycle accident lawyers can help you recover your insurance claim and medical bills, in addition other relevant damages including:
+At Gemma Law, our Rhode Island motorcycle accident lawyers can help you recover your insurance claim and medical bills, in addition to other relevant damages, including:

 - Mental Anguish

 - Lost Wages/Lost Future Wages